ngrx/platform/docs/effects/api.md

 };
 ```

-For example, if you register your feature module as `EffectsModule.forFeature([SomeEffectsClass, AnotherEffectsClass])`,
+For example, when you register your feature module as `EffectsModule.forFeature([SomeEffectsClass, AnotherEffectsClass])`,
-it will have `SomeEffectsClass` and `AnotherEffectsClass` as its payload.
+it has `SomeEffectsClass` and `AnotherEffectsClass` in an array as its payload.

-To dispatch an action when the `SomeEffectsClass` effect has been registered you can listen to the `UPDATE_EFFECTS` action and use the `effects` payload to filter out non-important effects.
+To dispatch an action when the `SomeEffectsClass` effect has been registered, listen to the `UPDATE_EFFECTS` action and use the `effects` payload to filter out non-important effects.

 ```ts
 @Effect()